THE ART OF SINGING: TECHNIQUE AND FEELING

 Taught by Carrie Wilson

-This class is based on Eli Siegel’s statement “All beauty is a making one of opposites, and the making one of opposites is what we are going after in ourselves.”
-Beautiful singing is a making one of opposites—ease and intensity, high and low, continuity and discontinuity, freedom and accuracy—opposites that everyone, including the singer, is trying to put together in himself or herself.
+This class studies singing as a making one of opposites—ease and intensity, high and low, continuity and discontinuity, freedom and accuracy—opposites that everyone, including the singer, is trying to put together in himself or herself.
 With that basis there are vocal exercises dealing with the fundamentals of singing—such as breath support, resonance, legato, and agility—and individual work on songs.
 The aim is a oneness of the finest technique and the fullest sincerity.
 Beginning, intermediate, and advanced singers are welcome.

 Alternate Fridays, 6:00 – 7:30 PM